JimTechWriter/introjs-website/docs/wrappers/add.md

 title: Add your Intro.js wrapper
 ---

-Add your Intro.js wrapper this list!
+Add your Intro.js wrapper to this list!
 Simply edit one of the existing files on GitHub and send a PR or email us at [support@introjs.com](mailto:support@introjs.com).